Santa Susana Mountains: Fauna

 Many bird species thrive in the Santa Susana Mountains.
 Perhaps the most common raptors observed soaring over the brushy, boulder-strewn landscape are turkey vultures, red-tailed hawks, and American kestrels.
 In oak woodlands it is not uncommon to see red-shouldered hawks flying from limb to limb.
 Through the cover of dense, trailside chaparral you might glimpse the California towhee or the colorful spotted towhee, birds who often make their presence known by rustling up leaf litter on the ground.
 California quail, greater roadrunner, and common raven are also residents of the range.
 The eerie and enchanting call of the common poorwill can often be heard after dark while quick eyes might observe the silent flight of great horned owls and phantom-like barn owls.

 A handful of fascinating amphibians live in the area.
 Streams and creeks support populations of Pacific tree frog, the small amphibian whose signature chorus adds an aura of mystery and inexplicable beauty to the surrounding land.
 Western toads often make their appearance at nightfall, emerging from burrows in search of water and insects, while California slender salamanders are often found under the cool leaf litter and canopy of oak woodlands.
 Many reptiles thrive in the Santa Susana range.
 Lizards that are likely to be observed on any given day include the common western fence lizard and the equally abundant side-blotched lizard.
 Somewhat less frequently observed but still present are the southern alligator lizard, western skink, whiptail, and the seemingly rare coast horned lizard.
 Southern Pacific rattlesnakes and gopher snakes are perhaps the most commonly observed snakes, but a lucky hiker might also encounter other species including the striped racer, California kingsnake, and ring-necked snake.

 Mammals that may be regularly observed in the mountains include smaller animals such as the California ground squirrel and brush rabbit.
 Small mammals that are less often seen include the dusky-footed woodrat and the agile kangaroo rat.
 As for larger mammals, the well-trained eye might spot California mule deer or a coyote.
 Larger mammals that are considerably more secretive and therefore less often encountered include the gray fox, bobcat, ring-tailed cat, American badger, and the mountain lion.
 A population of American black bears occupy various niches in the backcountry; showing up in communities below the mountains every few years.
+BB-12, a black bear tagged and tracked in the Santa Monica Mountains, is believed to have originated in the Santa Susana Mountains.

 The mountains are part of the Southern California coastal wildlife corridor the connects Los Padres National Forest with the Santa Monica Mountains.